If you are looking for the best budget PC case, but you’re not actually sure on what to buy, then you have come to the right place!

-The NZXT H500 ATX PC Case is also a thing of beauty!
-This White PC Case features a minimalist design which includes discrete cable routing cut-downs and straps, so you can have a more organized and tidy space.
+The NZXT H510 ATX PC Case is also a thing of beauty!
+This White PC Case features a minimalist design that includes discrete cable routing cut-downs and straps, so you can have a more organized and tidy space.

 Another beautiful feature consists of the glass panel which allows you to look at the components of your gaming PC while running.
 Just imagine boasting about your build when you have friends over!

 When it comes to cooling options, this computer gaming case has 2 pre-installed 120mm fans which help to maintain the correct operating temperature, even when you run complex applications and games.
 It also offers support for water cooling as it features a front radiator slot of up to 280mm and one rear radiator support of up to 120mm.

 The extension slots are also pretty numerous – up to 7.
 You can also install a few SSDs or HDDs, depending on your storage needs.
 If you are wondering about connectivity options, it comes with 2 USB 3.1 ports which ensure fast transmission speeds between your devices.